The Ultimate Guide to Personal Branding Photography

 Often people come to me and say that they just need a new headshot for their LinkedIn.
 For some people, that's just about enough.
 But for many people - particularly the service-based business owners that I work with - a simple head and shoulders shot isn't going to cut it.

 You may hear it referred to as business photography, or corporate photography but, to me, these sound a little impersonal.
-Personal branding photography on the other hand is about capturing the heart and soul of your business.
+Personal branding photography is about capturing the heart and soul of your business.

-So, on a personal branding shoot you may want to capture what you do 'behind the scenes,' show yourself interacting with your clients, show the tools of your trade, include photos of your family or pets, what you like to do when you're not working, and capture a series of expressions from calm gravitas to playfulness.
-All with the goal of building trust with your audience and standing out from the competition.
+So, on a personal branding shoot you may want to capture what you do 'behind the scenes.'
+You could show yourself interacting with your clients, the tools of your trade, or how you unwind.
+The aim is to capture a series of expressions from calm authorativeness to playfulness.
+All with the goal of building trust with your audience and standing out from your competition.

 Why should I invest in personal branding photography?